ucfopen/UDOIT/INSTALL_CANVAS.md

 ## Update the Institutions Table
 UDOIT is built to support more than one LMS instance.
 For this purpose we have an `institution` table that must be populated with the LMS information.

-**Note:** This step requires knowledge of MySQL.
+> **Note:** This step requires manual database configuration unless you're using the Docker installation.

+### Manual

 The following fields need to be populated in the `institution` table.
+This involves an `INSERT INTO` query for MySQL.
 * title
     * Your institution's name
 * lms_domain